 Since 1995, we have been a second home to thousands of UCF students.
 Ideally located on University Blvd., we’re just one block away from campus.

-We are the only off-campus housing with all inclusive semi-furnished rooms, unlimited utilities and free meals for the adventurous college student on the move!
-Our on-site cafeteria, the Bistro 106 Cafe, offers fresh inspirations daily!
-We provide free meals, 7 days a week for our residents.
+We are the only off-campus housing with all inclusive meals, semi-furnished rooms and unlimited utilities for the adventurous college student on the move!
+Our on-site cafeteria, the Bistro 106 Cafe, offers fresh inspirations daily - 7 days a week for our residents.